 If you suffer from neck pain, then it is important to know what is causing the pain, understand your symptoms, and find effective ways to get neck pain relief.
 We are going to discuss this very important topic and reveal a natural therapy that specifically targets the top two bones in the neck for optimal benefits.

 The Most Common Causes of neck pain include:

-- Wear and tear – While most neck pain is due to abnormal wear and tear, aging can also play a role.
-However, even if you are older, be sure to get your neck checked out before deciding it is just one more pain you have to live with.
+While most neck pain is due to abnormal wear and tear, aging can also play a role.
+However, even if you are older, be sure to get neck checkup before deciding it is just one more pain you have to live with.
 Studies have shown that chronic neck pain increases the mortality rate, so you should always try to care for this type of pain.

 You may at first think that this is going to be a short list.
 The primary symptom of neck pain is pain, right?
 But you may be experiencing other symptoms related to your neck pain.
 Here are some of the more common neck pain symptoms:

 If you suffer from neck pain, you may find that over-the-counter pain relievers offer limited help, even though ibuprofen is good for reducing inflammation following an injury.
 Plus, many over-the-counter pain relievers are not intended for frequent or long-term use and can cause headaches or problems in the digestive tract if used improperly.
 So how can you get away from pain relievers and get natural help for your neck pain?

 Upper cervical chiropractic focuses on the C1 and C2 vertebrae to correct a major underlying cause of neck pain.
 By ensuring that the C1 and C2 are precisely positioned, the soft tissue of the neck can stabilize, and this can relieve pain and other symptoms from irritated nerves, tight muscles, and injuries.
 Plus, the adjustments are gentle, there is no popping or twisting of the neck, which is important when you are already in pain.